To apply, you must complete the University Graduate School's online application. You must provide the following information in the online application:

 Writing samples are not required.
 We do welcome them, however, and they will be considered as part of your application materials.
 They may be uploaded in the online application or hard copies may be mailed to the Department of Economics.

-The cost for submitting the application for the Ph.D. in Economics is $55 for Domestic Applicants and $65 for International Applicants.
+The cost for submitting the graduate application is $55 for Domestic Applicants and $65 for International Applicants.
 The application fees are non-refundable.